Motilal Nehru College: Organisation and administration

-Dr. Shrivatsa is the Acting Principal of the college and supervised the various activities of the college through designated committees.
+Principal of the college and supervised the various activities of the college through designated committees.
 The Principal is also a Member Secretary of the governing body.
-Sh.
-Khem Chand and Sh.
-Virendra Singh Kadian are the chairman and Treasurer of the Governing Body respectively.
+Prof. Vandana Saxena and Prof. Ashutosh Bhardwaj are the chairman and Treasurer of the Governing Body respectively.
 Several members are nominated from various walks of public life to its Governing Body as per provisions of statute 30(1)(c)(i) of Delhi University Act, 1922.